 ← Dorothy Dare

 As directed by Mervyn LeRoy, Sweet Adeline is a clutch of show-stopping musical numbers in search of a better book.
-A couple of the songs will bowl over fans of Irene Dunne or Show Boat.
+A couple of the songs will bowl over fans of Irene Dunne and Show Boat.
 The story is a thudding backstage musical with an espionage subplot (added just for the movie) made into unappealing comedy relief.
 It’s 1898 and the country is excited about the Spanish-American War.
 At the popular Hoboken, New Jersey biergarten (beer garden) of Oscar Schmidt (Joseph Cawthorne of White Zombie), the guests eat knackwurst, drink beer and bowl while entertainer Dot (Dorothy Dare) sings “Play Us a Polka Dot.”
 Schmidt ejects songwriter Sid Barnett (Donald Woods of The Public Enemy) on general principles — he doesn’t want his young daughter Nellie (Nydia Westman) or her older sister Adeline (Irene Dunne) to go to New York.
 But Nellie (Nydia Westman) sneaks out to the stage show of Dan Herzig (Ned Sparks), and when Adeline follows to retrieve her, Sid talks her into singing the ballad “Why Was I Born?”
 Adeline takes the lead in the show, displacing Elysia (Winifred Shaw) and prompting investor Rupert Rockingham (Hugh Herbert) to withdraw his backing.
 But the gentleman officer and war hero Major Day (Louis Calhern) steps forward to pay the bills.
 Unfortunately, Day is more of a louse than a gentleman, as he expects Adeline to become his mistress.
 Sid loves Adeline but must stand aside as she is wooed by the suave Day.
 Meanwhile, Rockingham’s affections shift from Elysia to the more deserving Nellie.
 As it turns out Elysia is not only a spy for Spain, she’s insanely jealous, and plots to murder Adeline during a spectacular production number.

 There’s nothing wrong with Sweet Adeline that a little rewriting wouldn’t fix.
 The comic Hugh Herbert doesn’t wear well at all, and the new spy subplot is underwritten.
 We can’t always tell when Herbert is trying to be funny.
 The Elysia character was apparently written to replace a burlesque dancer deemed too racy for this post-Code entertainment – and the name ‘Elysia’ does sounds more suitable for a stripper than a Spanish Mata Hari.
 The delightful Winifred Shaw has an inimitable singing voice, immortalized in specialty numbers from other movies, “The Lady in Red” and “Lullaby of Broadway.”
 Here she’s given no real songs and her vocal quality is made the butt of a joke.